OPALX-project/Manual/README.md

   manual2pdf
   ```

-## Guidlines
+## Guidelines

-To get good results for HTML and PDF ouput, you have to follow some simple rules.
+To get good results for HTML and PDF output, you have to follow some simple rules.

 ### Files